waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Principles & Lessons Learned

 *   **Data Integrity is Paramount:** My internal state (notepad, markers) MUST be 100% accurate.
 I will not defer data correction.
 Assumptions must be rigorously tested before being recorded as fact.
+A trainer is only defeated after a battle victory is confirmed by the game.
 *   **Trust Tools Over Perception:** My `pathfinder` tool's output is based on the game's ground truth.
 If it says 'no path', I must trust it and investigate my own understanding, not assume the tool is broken.
 *   **Act Immediately:** I am an LLM.
 There is no 'later'.
 Tool/agent refinement and data management tasks must be performed in the current turn, overriding gameplay actions.
 *   **Scientific Method:** For all puzzles, I will strictly follow: Observe -> Hypothesize -> Test -> Conclude.
 I will document every step and attempt to falsify my own conclusions to avoid confirmation bias.